psu-oit/django-downtime/docs/source/usage.rst

 Using the management command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use `python manage.py downtime_start` to start an unscheduled downtime.
 This sets a start date time and mark is as enabled.
-We call this "deployment mode", ususally called before  running a deployment script.
+We call this "deployment mode", usually called before running a deployment script.

 Bringing The Site Back Up
 -------------------------